OnnoGabriel/cryptocurrency-data/readme.md

 Cryptocurrency Data is a demo web component built with [Stencil](https://stenciljs.com/).
 It displays the rates and changes in rates for various cryptocoins such as Bitcoin, Ethereum etc.

 This web component is a *proof of concept*.
 It retrieves the data from the [CoinMarketCap](https://coinmarketcap.com) API and has some basic settings, what type of data should be displayed.
-Moreover, multiple instances of this compoment communicate and transfer data via events to minimize the number API calls: Only one component performens the API call and submits the retrieved data to all other components.
+Moreover, multiple instances of this component communicate and transfer data via events to minimize the number API calls: Only one component performs the API call and submits the retrieved data to all other components.

 ## Installation